tryashtar/naive-music-updater/README.md

 **Append**
 This appends a string value to an existing string value.

-Anyway, it's just a [value source](#value-sources) called `append`.
+It's just a [value source](#value-sources) called `append`.
 The value obtained is appended to the end of the value being modified.
 Use `prepend` to append to the beginning.

 For example, if your songs are placed in folders named like `Piano Sonata No. 14/Movement 1`, and you want the full title to contain both, you can use a strategy like this:
 ```yaml